 Almost all teachers will tell you that to improve your weak hand, you need to play through stick control and play singles and doubles leading with your weak hand.
 I’m sorry to tell you, but this just doesn’t work.
 You may see small improvements in balance, but you will not catch up this way.
 In order to catch up you must play a lot of notes with your weak hand.
 That is exactly what we are going to look at in this article.

 I must mention that the path that we need to take is not a musical one.
 These are purely exercises to gain speed, control, and dynamics with our weak hand.
-I look at this type of practice much like the way a professional football player trains: he will not get better by exclusively playing the game.
-In the off season he will work on sprint speed or lift weights to get stronger.
+I look at this type of practice much like the way a professional football player trains: they won’t get better by exclusively playing the game.
+In the off season they will work on sprint speed or lift weights to get stronger.
 You will see the same thing when working on this material.
 It’s not about being musical, but it will lead to you being more musical down the road as you will have more freedom on the drum kit.

 Let’s dispel a myth.
 You do not need to push the tempo with your weak hand to get it up to speed.
 If you look at how your lead hand got to where it is, this becomes obvious.
 You consistently play a lot of notes with this hand – from the practice room to the stage, you are playing at a comfortable tempo but never really pushing the envelope.
 This is what creates tension free playing with this hand.

-What I would like to share with you is a couple of exercises that I have used with my students to bring their weak hand much closer to their lead hand.
+I would like to share a couple of exercises that I have used with my students to bring their weak hand much closer to their lead hand.
 Give these exercises a try every day for the next two months and I’m sure that you’ll see the same results.

 This exercise is all played with the weak hand.
 I suggest using the multiple bounce Moeller technique to pull the accents out, but if you are more comfortable playing a different style, use what works for you.
 Play this at a tempo that allows you to repeat the exercise comfortably 8 times without tension.
 Do not play it with the lead hand!
 The idea here is to catch up!